February 12, 2019

 As organisations adjust to the rapidly changing digital lifestyle of consumers worldwide, they are discovering the importance of understanding and envisaging the impact of information generated from digital sources.
 Sophisticated analytic capabilities and intuitive visualisations are driving a profound change in how marketing, advertising, communications, supply chains, value chains, processes, transactions and deals are going to be accomplished.

-Digital has also emerged as the key enabler in oil and gas sector, driven by the need to reduce costs, make faster and better decisions, and to increase operational productivity.
+Digital has also emerged as the key enabler in Energy sector, driven by the need to reduce costs, make faster and better decisions, and to increase operational productivity.
 Besides operational applications and digital asset management, Internet of Things (IoT) driven applications are creating a data-first approach to managing existing assets, supply chains, or customer relationships.
-Integrated deployment strategy with analytics is becoming the key for oil & gas companies to unlock value and potential.
+Integrated deployment strategy with analytics is becoming the key for Energy companies to unlock value and potential.

 The constant advancement of hardware and breakthrough Machine Learning (ML) algorithms has also unleashed a new wave of exponential progress that is set to affect every industry.
 True success in AI depends on access and timeliness of data, drawing insights and utility from the Internet of Things and Big Data paradigms.
 While all industries stand to benefit from this, the adoption is at different levels.